Lek Yuen (constituency)

-Lek Yuen is one of the 36 constituencies in the Sha Tin District of Hong Kong.
+Lek Yuen (Chinese: 瀝源) is one of the 36 constituencies in the Sha Tin District of Hong Kong.

 The constituency returns one district councillor to the Sha Tin District Council, with an election every four years.
 The seat was last held by Jimmy Sham of the League of Social Democrats.

 Lek Yuen constituency is loosely based on Lek Yuen Estate with an estimated population of 15,959.